 The dark agave nectars have a stronger flavor, near the intensity of honey.
 Those can be mixed with strong flavored drinks such as dulce de tequila and many of your fruity margaritas.
 The darkest nectar is likened to light molasses.

 Similarly, pair the dark and light agave nectars appropriately with your baked goods.
-For instance, a dark agave nectar is good for dark desserts like brownies, chocolate cakes, and recipes like these chocolate-topped oatmeal bars.
+For instance, a dark agave nectar is good for dark desserts like brownies, chocolate cakes, and recipes like chocolate-topped oatmeal bars.
 A light agave nectar can be used for lighter baking needs such as cheesecakes.

 Adjusting Agave Nectar to Taste